Archduke Charles, Duke of Teschen: Later life

-When Austria joined the ranks of the allies during the War of the Sixth Coalition, Charles was not given a command and the post of commander-in-chief of the allied Grand Army of Bohemia went to the Prince of Schwarzenberg.
+When Austria joined the ranks of the allies during the War of the Sixth Coalition, Charles was not given a command and the post of commander-in-chief of the allied Army of Bohemia went to the Prince of Schwarzenberg.
 Charles spent the rest of his life in retirement, except for a short time in 1815 when he was military governor of the Fortress Mainz.
 In 1822 he succeeded to the duchy of Saxe-Teschen.
+In 1830 Charles was a candidate for the throne of Belgium.

 On 15 September/17 September 1815 in Weilburg, Charles married Princess Henrietta of Nassau-Weilburg (1797–1829).
 She was a daughter of Frederick William of Nassau-Weilburg (1768–1816) and his wife Burgravine Louise Isabelle of Kirchberg.

-Frederick William was the eldest surviving son of Karl Christian of Nassau-Weilburg and Princess Wilhelmine Carolina of Orange-Nassau.

-Wilhelmine Carolina was a daughter of William IV, Prince of Orange and Anne, Princess Royal and Princess of Orange.
-Anne was in turn the eldest daughter of George II of Great Britain and Caroline of Ansbach.

 Charles died at Vienna on 30 April 1847.
 He is buried in tomb 122 in the New Vault of the Imperial Crypt in Vienna.
 An equestrian statue was erected to his memory on the Heldenplatz in Vienna in 1860.

 Assessment of his achievements

-The caution which the archduke preached so earnestly in his strategic works, he displayed in practice only when the situation seemed to demand it, though his education certainly prejudiced him in favor of the defensive at all costs.
-He was at the same time capable of forming and executing the most daring offensive strategy, and his tactical skill in the handling of troops, whether in wide turning movements, as at Würzburg and Zürich, or in masses, as at Aspern and Wagram, was certainly equal to that of any leader of his time, with only a few exceptions.
+The caution which the archduke preached so earnestly in his strategic works, he displayed in practice only when the situation seemed to demand it, although his education certainly prejudiced him in favor of the defensive at all costs.
+He was at the same time capable of forming and executing the most daring offensive strategy, and his tactical skill in the handling of troops, whether in wide turning movements, as at Würzburg and Zürich, or in masses, as at Aspern and Wagram, was certainly equal to that of most leaders of his time, with only a few exceptions.
+Arthur Wellesley named Charles as the greatest general of his time.
+Charles was arguably the best commander ever produced by the House of Habsburg, and undoubtedly the most able Habsburg general of the French Revolutionary and Napoleonic era.
+Archduke Charles is credited with handing Napoleon his first major defeat.
+He has been described as the best general Republican France ever fought, with the exception of Alexander Suvorov.

 According to the Encyclopædia Britannica Eleventh Edition, his campaign of 1796 is considered almost faultless.
 That he sustained defeat in 1809 was due in part to the great numerical superiority of the French and their allies, and in part to the condition of his newly reorganized troops.
 His six weeks' inaction after the victory of Aspern is, however, open to unfavorable criticism.
 As a military writer, his position in the evolution of the art of war is very important, and his doctrines had naturally the greatest weight.
 Nevertheless, they cannot but be considered antiquated even in 1806.
 Caution and the importance of strategic points are the chief features of his system.
 The rigidity of his geographical strategy may be gathered from the prescription that "this principle is never to be departed from."